danishzayan/StudentsShowcase/CONTRIBUTING.md

 ## Make necessary changes and commit those changes

 Now open `script.js` file in a text editor, add your data to it.
 Don't add it at the beginning or end of the file.
-Put it anywhere in between.
+Put your data in `userProfiles` in increasing order like user1, user2, user3, .... usern .
 Now, save the file.

 <!-- <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" /> -->